 - Sew knit fabric with just a sewing machine

 - How to lengthen pants

 - Knit fabric with good recovery like ribbing or cotton spandex jersey

 - Sewing Supplies

-3. Sew the short edges of the rib knit together at 1/4 inch.
+Sew the short edges of the knit rectangles together at 1/4 inch.

-4. Divide the cuffs into four sections.
-Divide the pants hem into four sections.
-Match up the four sections and pin.
+Divide the cuffs into four sections and pin.
+Divide the pants hem into four sections and pin.
+Match up the sections of the cuff with the sections of the pants hem and pin.

-Done!
+You finished!
 Enjoy your now longer pants!
-And maybe trendier too!

 If you make something using this pattern, I’d love to see!
 Please share it on social media with the hashtag #heatherhandmade and tag me!